RabidSheep55/init-lambda-action/README.md

 This action provisions and initialises a new containerised lambda function on AWS.
 It will automatically create and link the following services:

 - A new ECR Repository
+  - Initialised with a placeholder image (built by the action using the docker apk for python)
 - A new Lambda Function
+  - A new execution for the function
 - A new IAM Policy strictly for the CI/CD Pipeline of this new function with the following permissions:
   - Upload new image to the newly created ECR Repo
   - UpdateFunctionCode for the newly create Lambda function